 Molecular and Cellular Toxicology

-Molecular and Cellular Toxicology encompasses the study of the effects of xenobiotics on cells and cellular macromolecules and is focused on understanding the cellular and molecular mechanism of toxic/stressor action.
-The purpose of the Molecular and Cellular Toxicology (MCT) graduate study Concentration is two-fold: (1) to encourage scientific interactions between faculty and students interested in Molecular and Cellular Toxicology, and (2) to provide students with research training in this discipline.
+Molecular and Cellular Toxicology (MCT) encompasses the study of the effects of xenobiotics on cells and cellular macromolecules and is focused on understanding the cellular and molecular mechanism of toxic/stressor action.
+The purpose of the MCT graduate study concentration is two-fold: (1) to encourage scientific interactions between faculty and students interested in Molecular and Cellular Toxicology, and (2) to provide students with research training in this discipline.

 The MCT graduate study concentration provides opportunities for graduate students to utilize modern molecular and cellular approaches to investigate complex biological processes such as carcinogenesis, cell-cycle regulation, cellular signaling, DNA damage and repair, regulation of transcription, genetic susceptibility and polymorphisms, and the molecular/cellular basis of adverse effects of cellular stressors including cytokines, reactive oxygen species, carcinogens, radiation, and a variety of pharmacological and environmental agents.
 An understanding of the role and function of specific genes in the above processes is a common goal of many of the research programs within MCT.